arbazansari7933/customer-ledger/README.md

 [🔴 Live Demo](https://customer-ledger-chi.vercel.app/) •
 [📂 Repository](https://github.com/arbazansari7933/customer-ledger)

-A mobile-first retail management system built with the MERN stack for KGN Collection, currently used in production for billing, inventory management, and customer credit tracking.
+A mobile retail management system built with the MERN stack for KGN Collection, currently used in production for billing, inventory management, and customer credit tracking.

 ---